aarpm433/M11/PROMPTME.md

 ---

 ## ✏️ Prompt - 01
+why not blank istead of notnull

-**📎 Context:** Write what you were working on here
+**📎 Context:**

-Paste your prompt or question here
+working on the models and wondering if 'NotBlank' was any different that 'Notnull' Paste your prompt or question here

 ## 🤖 Response - 01

-Paste the AI's answer here
+Notnull allows for whitespace while notblank requires at least one non whitespace character
 ---

 ## ✏️ Prompt - 02